Nameless Rumia's Wiki

 Visiting the temple

-In my Theravada Buddhist experience, a visit to the wat (temple) involves removing your shoes, echoing chants3) in the Pali language with your soles pointed away,4) adding offerings to their offering bowls, some sort of 'energy cleaning' ritual, and it ends with a monk tying a blessed white pirit string to your wrist.
-Of course, my memory is a bit hazy, so I can't remember the brief lulls and order of these things.
+In my Theravada Buddhist experience, a visit to the wat (temple) involves removing your shoes, echoing chants3) in the Pali language with your soles pointed away,4) add in material offerings to the bowls,5) then there's some 'energy cleaning' ritual, and it ends with a monk tying a blessed pirit string to your wrist.
+Of course, my memory is hazy, so I can't remember the brief lulls and order of these things.

 Branches of Buddhism

 Buddhism is commonly divided into three branches, categories, schools of thought, or traditions, but the three categories can be rather broad or vague, especially with the vast array of sects, subsects, and movements.
-Additionally, you also have Buddhist modernism that tries to reinterpret and reformulate Buddhist concepts, with one example being secular Buddhism which minimizes the superstitions.
+Additionally, you also have Buddhist modernism that tries to reinterpret and reformulate Buddhist concepts, with one example being the agnostic secular Buddhism.

 The oldest surviving branch of Buddhism, which believes in one Buddha, and the highest rank is the arhat.
 Focuses on a solo journey.
 Most prevalent in South Asia and Southeast Asia.